Saturday, July 16th, 2016 11 am to 4 pm

 This historic event is commemorated every year with parades, fireworks, and the invoking of the words of the French Revolution: Liberté, égalité, fraternité – freedom, equality, and brotherhood!

 Join Lafayette Village Saturday, July 16th, 2016 for a celebration of French liberty and culture.
-From 11 am to 4 pm, live, French-inspired music will be heard throughout the Village.
+From 11 am to 4 pm, enjoy French-inspired music, aerial dancing, Stilt walking, Mimes, and magicians, throughout the Village.
+Also be on the look out for princesses from Enchanted Wishes!
 Visit our many shops and restaurants for French-themed promotions, food and drinks.

 This outdoor event is weather permitting.